tabareCapitan/endowmentEffectInfo/README.md

 ## Code

 We use Stata 14.2 (SE) to conduct all analyses.
 The file main.do controls the execution of the rest of the files.
-To execute main.do, a specific folder structure is assumed (see Replication instructions below).
+To execute `main.do`, a specific folder structure is assumed (see Replication instructions below).

 In `./analysis/code/`: